Protecting against blast

 Despite its small size, this is what a BLU-97 can do to a thick steel girder.

-Mines with a shaped charge are intended to detonate directly beneath the personnel inside an armoured vehicle (tank, etc).
+Mines with a shaped charge are intended to detonate directly beneath the people inside an armoured vehicle (tank, etc).
 To achieve this, they are fuzed with an antennae that the belly of the vehicle bends as it passes.
-The explosive detonates, turning the shaped charge into an armour penetrating “plasma bolt”.
-After it has penetrated the armour, it breaks up and bounces around inside the vehicle as tiny pieces of white-hot, high-speed metal.
+The explosive detonates, turning the shaped charge into an armour penetrating jet.
+After the jet has penetrated the armour, it breaks up and spreads inside the vehiclealong with any spalling from the material it has passed through.

-Stopping a shaped charge reliably requires layers of armour, reactive armour, or – as pioneered in South Africa – a water tank inside the V-hull of the vehicle.
+Stopping a shaped charge reliably requires separated layers of armour, reactive armour, or (as pioneered in South Africa) a water tank inside the V-hull of the vehicle.
 Water is heavy, but it apparently works.
 Generally, the weight and cost involved means that MPVs used in Humanitarian Demining are NOT protected against a shaped-charge threat.